-Section 1: Install digiKam via APT on Linux Mint 21 or 20
+Install digiKam on Linux Mint 21 or 20 via APT

-Step 1: Updating Your Linux Mint System Before digiKam Installation
+Step 1: Update Linux Mint System Prior to digiKam Installation

 sudo apt update && sudo apt upgrade

-apt upgrade command upgrades all the installed packages on your system to their latest versions.
+apt upgrade updates all installed packages to their newest versions.

-To install DigiKam using the default APT repository.
-The official Linux Mint team maintains this repository, and contains a stable and secure version of digiKam.
-However, the version in the default repository may not be the latest one available.
+Installing digiKam on Linux Mint is straightforward using the APT package manager.
+The default APT repository, maintained by the official Linux Mint team, provides a stable and secure version of digiKam.
+It’s important to note that the version in the default repository might not always be the most recent release.

-To install DigiKam using the default APT method, execute the following command in your terminal:
+To install digiKam, execute this command in your terminal:

 sudo apt install digikam